PKirchweger/CSTET_Deconvolution/README.txt

 Do_summed_FFT = No
 Do_summed_PS = Yes

-### EMU1 and EMU2 each have 48 cores in chip, em-unit has 24
-Threads = 48
 ### EMU1 and EMU2 each have 376 GB Memory, em-unit has 264 GB
 Memory_MB = 350000